Zac-HD/shed/README.md

-There are no configuration options at all, but if the defaults aren't for you that's OK - you can still use the underlying tools directly and get most of the same effect.
+There are no configuration options at all, but if the defaults aren't for you that's OK - you can still use the underlying tools directly and get most of the same effect... though you'll have to configure them yourself.

-Only works in git repos, because version control is great and so is `git ls-files`.
+Only works in git repos, because version control is great and so is `git ls-files`, or in single-file mode.

-## Current status
-Thin wrapper + big dreams + lots of bugs.
-Ready to `shed` like an old snakeskin!

-Still follows whatever `isort` config is in your environment, even if it's not Black-compatible :sob:

-## Wishlist
+## Features
-- Convenient interface to all four of the tools above
-- Autodetect minimum Python version from greater of `python_requires` metadata or per-file syntax or Python 3.6
-- Canonicalise **everything possible**, ignoring input format.
-  If that means bigger diffs, so be it.
+`shed`...

+1. Runs `autoflake`, to remove unused imports and variables, and expand star-imports
+2. Runs `isort` (configuration support waiting on 5.0), with autodetected first-party imports
+3. Runs `pyupgrade`, with autodetected minimum version >= py36
+4. Runs `black`, with autodetected minimum version >= py36
+5. (WIP) Runs some custom fixers based on `flake8-bugbear`
+6. Iterates those steps until the source code stops changing.

 ## Changelog

+#### 0.0.2 - 2020-02-26
+- usable CLI
+- better isort autoconfig

 #### 0.0.1 - 2020-02-15
 - project kickoff